Senate committee launches probe of JPM's 'Whale' losses

-NEW YORK A Senate committee has launched a probe into JPMorgan Chase's "London Whale" trading losses, according to a source familiar with the investigation.
+NEW YORK, Sept 6 A Senate committee has launched a probe into JPMorgan Chase's "London Whale" trading losses, according to a source familiar with the investigation.

 JPMorgan's losses stemmed from bets by London-based CIO trader Bruno Iksil on an index for credit default swaps.
 His outsized positions earned him the nickname "London Whale" from the hedge fund traders taking the other sides of his positions.